Faith & Economics

 Faith and Economics Subscription Information

-Members receive (1) a subscription to Faith & Economics; and (2) a directory of all members.
+Members receive a subscription to Faith & Economics

 Those wishing to simply subscribe to Faith & Economics without being considered members may follow the membership process below, followed by an email to the Secretary/Treasurer to the effect that they are not seeking membership.